wanji-cloudk/juice-machine/juice/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ### Contributing:
-You are always welcome to contribute to this project and kindly submit a pull requst to any improment you've made,Your input can help make the gym management system even better for users.
+You are always welcome to contribute to this project and kindly submit a pull requst to any improment you've made,Your input can help make the juice machine project even better for users.

-### Conclusion:
-Gym Management System is a comprehensive tool designed to simplify gym operations by incorporating features that focused on class bookings, real-time updates, and waitlist management, it supports both gym members and administrators effectively